movestore/animation-moveVis/README.md

 background.
 Several map providers are available.
 Some providers (Stamen, Stadia, Thunderforest, Mapbox, MapTiler) require an associated API key, which you must have obtained from the map provider website prior to running the app (see `map_token` below).
-Since the App can take a long time to run, we have included some example maptypes below to guide your decision (note that these examples were created using OSM maps).
+Since the app can take a long time to run, we have included some example map types below to guide your decision.
+Demos for many of the available map types can also be found at the map provider's website or [here](https://leaflet-extras.github.io/leaflet-providers/preview/).

 **API Key for the given map provider (`map_token`)** API key used to access maps from providers that require API authorization.

 **Resolution of background map (`map_res`):** Resolution of the background map.
 Can take values between 0 and 1.
 Default is 1.
-Note that, depending on the extent of your data set, too high or too low values here can lead to different errors.
-Please try out different values here.
+Note that depending on the extent of your data set, excessively high or low values may produce errors.

 **Adaption factor for map extent (`margin_factor`):** Adaption factor (multiplicative) for map extent.
 By default, uses an extent slightly larger